(This post is sponsored by Nellie’s Free Range.)

 Generously spray the bottom and sides of a nonstick baking sheet (18” X 13”) with cooking oil spray.
 Set aside.

 In a bowl, whisk eggs, sugar, cinnamon, ginger, allspice, nutmeg, salt, vanilla extract, and molasses.
 Mix in butter and milk.

 Pour the mixture into the sheet pan.
 Place the bread slices to soak up the liquid and then flip in the order of how you placed the bread.

 Bake for 10 minutes.
 Flip the toasts.
 Bake for another 9 minutes until the top is nicely browned.
 Keep an eye on them during the last few minutes.

 Dust powdered sugar or drizzle maple syrup on top.

->

-> You can freeze leftover French Toasts.
-To reheat, bake in a single layer in a 350°F oven or air-fryer for 5 minutes.
+- You can freeze leftover French Toasts!
+To reheat, air fry at 350°F for about 3 minutes.
+You can also bake in a single layer in a 375°F oven or air-fryer for 5~10 minutes until warm.
 Alternatively, microwave at 30 seconds intervals until hot.